david415/ParasiticTraceroute/README.rst

 abstract
 --------
-The nfqTrace program performs TCP traceroutes on outgoing streams wheather they be from a TCP client or server.
+The nfqTrace program performs TCP traceroutes on outgoing streams whether they be from a TCP client or server.
 The Linux Netfilter Queue facility is used to man-in-the-middle TCP packets.
 Among the packets that nfqtrace receives from the nfqueue we identify all the flows and keep track of them.
-We periodically alter a packet from the stream and set it's TTL differently such that it may result in a ICMP TTL-expired response from a distant router.
+We periodically alter a packet from the stream and set its TTL differently such that it may result in a ICMP TTL-expired response from a distant router.

 what is NFQueue?